jonnor/embeddedml/README.md

 Top mistake: "Continuing with the top down approach ‘let’s make it perform the task first and then squeeze it on device` instead of switching to bottom up ‘let’s make it run on device and fulfill all hardware constraints first, and then tune it for the task at hand’."
+* [How to run deep learning model on microcontroller with CMSIS-NN](https://www.dlology.com/blog/how-to-run-deep-learning-model-on-microcontroller-with-cmsis-nn/).
+Why run deep learning model on a microcontroller?
+    Sensitive data gets to the cloud, photos, and audio recordings.
+    The company who sells this may charge a service fee to use its service and even worse sell your private data.
+    It won't work without the network connection to the server.
+    Data traveling back and forth between the device and server introduces lag.
+    Require network and wireless hardware components on the circuit design which increase the cost.
+    It might waste bandwidth sending useless data.

 Open hardware platforms